-These traditional German Christmas recipes make delicious holiday cakes brimming with Old World goodness.
-Coming as they do from Pennsylvania German kitchens, these cakes are worth the little extra time it takes to make them from scratch.
+These traditional German Christmas recipes make delicious holiday cakes and desserts brimming with Old World goodness.
+Coming as they do from Pennsylvania German kitchens, they are worth the little extra time it takes to make them from scratch.

-These festive Christmas cakes are so good tasting and so special in their appearance that your Holiday baking will receive rave reviews and requests for second helpings.
-Don't say I didn't warn you.
+The festive Christmas cakes and treats are so good tasting and so special in their appearance that your Holiday baking will receive rave reviews and requests for seconds.
+Don't say I didn't warn you!

 Mary At the Farm and Book of Recipes (1915)

-Lebkuchen are small, traditional German cakes that somewhat resemble soft gingerbread.
-This is one of the old German Christmas recipes from which Aunt Sarah's mother always baked.
+Lebkuchen are small German cakes that somewhat resemble soft gingerbread.
+This is one of the traditional German Christmas recipes from which Aunt Sarah's mother always baked.

 1 pound dark brown sugar